-A slurry is the best of both worlds—or maybe the worst, depending on how you look at it.
-It’s a messy hybrid of solid and liquid, a mixture where fine particles are suspended in a fluid, creating something that’s neither completely solid nor fully free-flowing.
-From cement and mud to paint, ore mixtures, and even your morning smoothie, slurries are everywhere.
+A slurry is a messy hybrid of solid and liquid, where fine particles are suspended in a fluid, creating something that’s neither completely solid nor fully free-flowing.

 The secret to a good slurry lies in its viscosity and stability.
 Too thin, and the solid particles settle out, forming a useless sludge at the bottom.
 Too thick, and it won’t flow properly, clogging up pipes and machines.